input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

 `cabal.project.freeze` file, which is automatically generated from `stack.yaml` (via `stack2nix`).

-To start a GHCi session for a component (wallet-new for example), run:
+To start a GHCi session for a component (wallet for example), run:

     [nix-shell:~/cardano-sl]$ cabal new-repl cardano-wallet